-Erin Ventures’ boron project in Serbia – field operations resumed13.
-May 2020. / Mining
+Erin Ventures’ boron project in Serbia – field operations resumed, Mining

 Following the government’s decision to cancel the nationwide lockdown introduced in an attempt to mitigate the coronavirus outbreak, Canada’s Erin Ventures has said it is preparing to re-deploy its technical staff to the Piskanja boron property in Serbia.
 The staff will complete the balance of the fieldwork required as part of the “Elaborate of Reserves” documentation, the first step in the exploitation license process, Erin Ventures said in a news release.